An effective snow removal program can only be accomplished with the help of our citizens.

 - Text or email messages from the public safety information system known as Nixle.
 Residents can sign up to receive alerts at Nixle.com

 - Social media: @dearborngov on Twitter, Instagram and Facebook

 TV and radio maybe used for notification, but not always

 In addition, snow emergencies may be, but will not always be, announced on local TV and radio stations.
 CDTV, the government cable access channel, may be, but will not always be, used as well.
 This is channel 12 on Comcast, channel 10 on WOW, and channel 99 on AT&T.

-Tickets can be given even after snow emergency ends
+Tickets can be given even after the snow emergency ends

 Even after a snow emergency ends, police are permitted to ticket parked vehicles if they appear as if they were not moved during the emergency, for example, if the vehicle is covered in snow.

 Please take into consideration that driveway aprons will be covered with snow from street plowing operations.
 It is an inconvenience, but necessary so that roads can remain safe for drivers.
 Do not put snow from your driveway or sidewalk back into the cleared street.